andrewlo1011/techblog/content/posts/2020-08-15--Setup-HammerDB-Testing-AWS-RDS-Oracle-Database/index.md

 ## Export TPCC schema from the existing HammerDB database

 I have an existing HammerDB testing database in my VirtualBox Oracle development VM.
 It contains a TPCC schema and 60 warehouses.
 To save time to build the TPCC schema and warehouses in AWS RDS.
-I decide to export the schema using Oracle datadump export (expdb) and upload the dump to S3.
+I decide to export the schema using Oracle datadump export (expdp) and upload the dump to S3.
 I will import the data to AWS RDS later using datadump import (impdp)

-In the VirtualBox Oracle development VM, execute following commands in sqlplus to create a directory and expdb:
+In the VirtualBox Oracle development VM, execute following commands in sqlplus to create a directory and expdp:

 ```
 CREATE DIRECTORY DATA_PUMP_DIR_1 AS '/u01/datapump';